Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ### INFRA WORKLOAD (WLD)

-This query purpuse is to get the latest workload status value.
+This query purpose is to get the latest workload status value.

 SELECT latest(statusValue) as statusValue FROM WorkloadStatus WHERE entity.name='Demotron V2 - Acme Dev'